Poverty & Economic Development Full-time

 What's in it for you

-100% remote, flexible work environment; professional development opportunities; global collaboration; inclusive environment; competitive compensation ($89,000 - $100,000 USD); comprehensive benefits including medical/dental/vision, 401(k) matching, paid parental leave, and generous time off.
+100% remote, flexible work environment; professional development opportunities; global collaboration with a purpose-driven team; inclusive workplace; competitive compensation with salary range $108,000 - $125,000 USD; comprehensive benefits including medical/dental/vision, 401(k) matching, paid parental leave, and generous time off.

 About